4d/docs/docs/API/emailObjectClass.md

 The `.attachments` property contains a <!-- REF #emailObjectClass.attachments.Summary -->collection of *attachment* object(s)<!-- END REF -->.

-Attachment objects are defined through the [`MAIL New attachment`](https://doc.4d.com/4dv18/help/command/en/page1644.html) command.
+Attachment objects are defined through the [`MAIL New attachment`](MailAttachmentClass.md#mail-new-attachment) command.
+Attachment objects have specific [properties and functions](MailAttachmentClass.md).